-This topic includes information about the configuration rules for nodes.
+Follow these configuration rules for nodes.

 The SAN Volume Controller nodes must always be deployed in pairs.
 If a node fails or is removed from the configuration, the remaining node operates in a degraded mode, but the configuration is still valid.